WA's Country Ambulance Service draft Strategy

 The draft Strategy makes a range of recommendations including increasing investment in community paramedics, improvements to communications and technology, volunteer support and improving consistency of dispatch times.
 A major recommendation is the implementation of a policy framework to set a foundation for the future and ensure consistent standards across all communities.

-A summary of the draft Strategy has been developed and is available for review.
-This is open for public comment until 10th December 2018.
-Your feedback is welcomed to shape the final Strategy to ensure the provision of a sustainable and strengthened ambulance service for country communities into the future.
+The public comment period has now closed.
+We thank you for your feedback which will be used to shape the final Strategy to ensure the provision of a sustainable and strengthened ambulance service for country communities into the future.

-Collated feedback responses will be published on this portal from 17th December.
+Collated feedback responses will be published on this site from 17th December.
 Ongoing updates will be added as the Strategy progresses.

-Implementation of the finalised Strategy is expected to commence in a collaborative phased approach from early next year.
+Implementation of the finalised Strategy is expected to commence in a collaborative phased approach from early 2019.

 Country Ambulance Response Centres